febincf-mle/product-inventory-management-system/README.md

 * JWT tokens stored in `localStorage` on login
 * `access-token` used in all authenticated requests
+* `refresh-tokens` used to get new access token
+* Axios Interceptor handles using `refresh-tokens` automatically
 * Backend checks user from request in DRF views

 ---